The Largest Boating Market on the Pacific

 Rule of Thumb for California

-Budget 1.75x your monthly loan payment for total cost of ownership.
-A $600/mo boat payment means ~$1,050/mo all-in when you include insurance, fuel, maintenance, storage, and vessel property tax.
+Budget 1.7x your monthly loan payment for total cost of ownership in California.
+A $600/mo boat payment typically translates to around $1,020/mo all-in once you add annual vessel property tax, slip fees, insurance, fuel, and CARB-compliant maintenance.

 California Boat Loan Lenders Compared